Jasminka91/Jasminka91/README.md

 That’s why I am looking for o company that will give me the chance to learn and develop myself as a Software Tester.

 #### Skills
-Robot Framework
+-Robot Framework
-MySQL
+-MySQL
-SQL
+-SQL
-Manual testing
+-Manual testing
-Postman
+-Postman
-HTML
+-HTML
-JMeter
+-JMeter